 Cattle Trail Cowboys

 The items contained in this trunk make it a great program addition in non-classroom settings.
 Youth groups find it useful in meeting badge or project requirements.
 The hands-on components lend themselves to discovery center areas in museums and libraries.
-The objects in the trunk bring additional meaning to programs in retirement and assisted living centers.
+The objects in the trunk bring additional meaning to programs in retirement centers and assisted living centers.

 Weight: 29 lbs.